GeoscienceAustralia/FSDF/docs/index.md

 This repository consists of some of the datasets in the Foundation Base program.

-These datasets are categoriezed in five themes.
+These datasets are categoriezed into different themes.
 By clicking a dataset name, its linked data API can be accessed.

 ## 1. Place Names: